JungKoo Kang

 How are today’s elder healthcare policies different from the past?

-As of a few years ago, I switched my healthcare insurance plan to an HMO.
+A few years ago, I switched my healthcare insurance plan to an HMO.
 Different Korean organizations and other youngsters helped me, so the switch was fine.
-There are many benefits to the program, but many Korean Americans are still confused about the policies and aren’t taking advantage of the benefits.
+There are many benefits to the program, but many Korean Americans are still confused about the policies and aren’t taking advantage of any benefits.

 What has changed as you have gotten older?

-My memory isn’t as good as it used to be, I can’t be as physically active, and all the effects of aging are hitting me, but I am still grateful.
+My memory isn’t as good as it used to be.
+I can’t be as physically active, and the effects of aging are taking their toll, but I am still grateful.

 Do you have any concerns or wishes for Koreatown?

-Bus wait times and public transportation can be improved.
-However, since I drive my own car, I haven’t faced too many difficulties.
+Bus wait times and public transportation need to be improved.
+But since I drive my own car, I haven’t faced too many difficulties.

 What is your favorite restaurant or food in Koreatown?